SwapUp-dApp/Front-End-v2/README.md

 *npm run build*
 vite will produce a client side output in the dist folder

-From VSCode, deploy -> select the dist directory.
+From VSCode, deploy -> select the root directory.

-In Azure App Service Configuration, specify startup command to be *npx serve*
+In Azure App Service Configuration, specify startup command to be *node server.js*

-If deploying from the root folder, use
+check Server.js to see how it handles the client routing issues
-*npx serve -s dist*
+* Increased the App Service Plan to have enough space and memory for node packages.

 # React + TypeScript + Vite